 The scope of the intranode management network (INMN) is within an ensemble node.
-A node consists of a z114 and its optional zBX.
-INMNs in separate nodes do not connect to each other.
-The INMN connects the SE of the z114 to the hypervisor, optimizer, and guest management agents within the node.
+A node consists of a z196 and its optional zBX.
+INMNs in different nodes are not connected to each other.
+The INMN connects the Support Element (SE) of the z196 to the hypervisor, optimizer, and guest management agents within the node.